 You need a mezzanine finance provider who shows interest in your business and its functionality.
 You’re looking for a partner rather than a lender — a partner who understands your business goals.

-Luckily, at Capalona, we can do all the leg work for you.
-We work with a panel of trusted UK mezzanine loan providers, so leave it in our capable hands to find you the best mezzanine financing provider.
+Luckily, at Capalona, we work with a panel of trusted UK mezzanine loan providers.
+Our online business finance platform lets you compare to find the best mezzanine financing provider for your needs.

 Applying for mezzanine financing is quick and easy.
-Simply fill in this short online application form and receive a decision from our specialist mezzanine team within 24 hours.
-All we need to know is the legal status of your business, what you need the mezzanine loan for and how much funding you require.
+Simply fill in this short online application form to get started.
+All we need to know is a few basic details such as the legal status of your business, what you need the mezzanine loan for and how much funding you require.

-As a broker, our sole purpose is to match you with the best funding solution for your UK business.
-It only takes a few minutes to apply, and you could see funds in as little as 48 hours.
+As a broker, our sole purpose is to match you with the best funding solutions for your UK business.
+It only takes a few minutes to apply.